zenml-io/zenml/examples/tekton_pipelines_orchestration/README.md

     -c gcr_registry \
     --set

-# Forward the Tekton pipelines UI and metadata store so we can access them locally
+# Forward the Tekton pipelines UI so we can access them locally
 zenml stack up
 ```